-- Understand the biological roles of carbohydrates in and their structures (CO1). - Learn the structure of amino acids, organization of proteins and natural peptides (CO2). - Understand the concept of lipids and their biological roles (CO3).

-- Understand the concept of nucleic acid structures, its sequence and synthesis (C04). - Gain knowledge on structure and biological role of porphyrins and vitamins (CO5).
+- Understand the biological roles of carbohydrates in and their structures (CO1). - Learn the structure of amino acids, organization of proteins and natural peptides (CO2). - Understand the concept of lipids and their biological roles (CO3). - Understand the concept of nucleic acid structures, its sequence and synthesis (C04). - Gain knowledge on structure and biological role of porphyrins and vitamins (CO5).

-- 1. Principles of Biochemistry by Nelson and Cox $4^{th}$ ed.
-Pearson - Principles of Biochemistry by Nelson and Cox 4 Cd.
-1 car Biochemistry by Voet & voet 3rd ed.
+- Principles of Biochemistry by Nelson and Cox 4th ed.
+Pearson Biochemistry by Voet&voet 3rd ed.
 John Wiley and sons Biochemistry by Matthews 3rd ed.
 PSN Biochemistry by Lehninger 2nd ed.
 Kalyani Publishers Biochemistry by Stryer 4th ed.
 WH Freeman and CO.